motion/orbit/projects/blog/src/pages/update-one/index.md

 You read, you write, you email, you chat, you work.
 From Slack to Jira to Google Docs to Github.
 Your knowledge is distributed -- but your wiki and intranet portal don't keep up.
 They add another source of truth, and infrastructure.
 They are clunky to use and chronically stale.

-There's something wrong we all feel here, and it has to do with the visions of futuristic interfaces we see time and time again in TV and film, whenever there's a futuristic computing scene.
-Why don't we have that level of fluidity?
+There's something wrong here.
+It's best explained by the gap between the futuristic sci-fi interfaces we've seen for decades in TV and film and the way we work today.

 > We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.